MicrosoftDocs/common-data-model-and-service/common-data-model/samples.md

     true);
     ```

-1. Follow the code in the sample to fully define the extended entity similar
-to the sample extending the standard entity
+1. Follow the code in the sample to fully define the extended entity, similar to the sample extending the standard entity.

-1. Make a 'resolved' version of each entity doc in our local folder.
+1. Make a 'resolved' version of each entity doc in the local folder.
 Call
-`CreateResolvedManifestAsync` on our starting manifest.
+`CreateResolvedManifestAsync` on your starting manifest.
 This will resolve
-everything and find all of the relationships between entities for us.
-Check out the second example 2-create-manifest for more details.
+everything and find all of the relationships between entities.
+Check out the second example, 2-create-manifest, for more details.
 Save the new documents.

     ```csharp
     // Save as manifest.cdm.json